ReenaSo16/ReenaSo16/README.md

 ---

 <p align="center">
   Hi there!
 I'm <b>Reena Sonawale</b>, a passionate <b>DevOps Engineer</b> with expertise in cloud infrastructure, automation, and CI/CD pipelines.
+My expertise includes AWS, Terraform, Ansible, Docker, Kubernetes (GKE), and Jenkins, Gitlab-CICD ,Github-Action along with scripting in Python and Shell.
 I specialize in bridging the gap between development and operations, ensuring smooth deployments and scalable architectures.
 </p>

 ---